mrbusche/backseatfan.com/_posts/2011-08-31-book-review-the-ones-who-hit-the-hardest-by-chad-millman-and-shawn-coyne.md

   </p>

   <p>
     Mean Joe Greene helped transform the Steelers to who they are today.
-Greene is the heart and soul of the Steelers, when you Google &#8220;Steelers Mentality&#8221;, his picture should show up next to it (I Googled this, clicked on images, didn't see a picture of Mean Joe Greene, very disappointing Google, very disappointing).
+Greene is the heart and soul of the Steelers, when you Google "Steelers Mentality", his picture should show up next to it (I Googled this, clicked on images, didn't see a picture of Mean Joe Greene, very disappointing Google, very disappointing).
   </p>

   <p>